 - D.1.6.
 Have a direct employer relationship with respect to all workers in corresponding employment.
 This means the labor contractor pays workers directly and has the ability to hire, fire, supervise, or otherwise control and direct their work. - D.1.7.
-Maintain clear documentation that accurately records: - deployment of workers (e.g. to which specific farms and facilities individual workers are deployed); - compensation of individual workers (e.g. paystubs with any deductions clearly listed); and, - terms and conditions of employment of each worker. - D.1.8.
-Have written contracts with clear employment conditions with all workers.
-At a minimum, the contract must be in a language the worker understands and explain: - wages, overtime wages, piece rate (including how piece rate is calculated), and/or production bonuses); - · when and how they will be paid; - amount of any salary deductions, e.g. for services or benefits; - working hours and schedule, including breaks; - nature of work to be performed; - duration of employment; - name and address of the employer; - rights to vacation, sick, maternity, and holiday leave; - quality, quantity, and costs of food to be provided, if applicable; - quality and cost of housing to be provided, if applicable; and,
+Maintain clear documentation that accurately records: - deployment of workers (e.g., to which specific farms and facilities individual workers are deployed); - compensation of individual workers (e.g., paystubs with any deductions clearly listed); and, - terms and conditions of employment of each worker. - D.1.8.
+Have written work agreements or contracts with clear employment conditions with workers.
+These agreements and contracts should be in accordance with the requirements in criterion 3.1.1.c.
+Additionally, work agreements or contracts provided to workers must be consistent with the terms and conditions included in the contract between the labor contractor and site manager or Certificate Holder, in particular any terms related to wages, working hours, breaks, and working conditions, and should also make clear the expected amount of time workers will spend at a Fair Trade Certified site.